-Perhaps nowhere is the disconnect between private citizens’ views of reality and those of the government in greater contrast than the role of religion in society.
-Acton Institute President and Co-founder Rev. Robet A. Sirico told a nationally syndicated radio program that state orders effectively barring clergy from caring for sick patients represent “the marginalization of religion as a non-essential service,” which “flies in the face of our entire history as an American republic.”
+Perhaps nowhere is the disconnect between private citizens’ views and those of the government clearer than when it comes to the role of religion in society.
+Acton Institute President and Co-founder Rev. Robert A. Sirico told a nationally syndicated radio program that state orders that effectively ban clergy from caring for sick patients represent “the marginalization of religion as a non-essential service,” and this “flies in the face of our entire history as an American republic.”

 “Who knows best what is needed?”
 Rev. Sirico asked on the Monday, May 11 episode of The Dan Proft Show, which airs nationally on the Salem Radio Network from 9 p.m. to midnight Eastern time.

 Allowing the government to bar clergy from nursing homes and other facilities where pastoral care is needed “sets the precedent,” Rev. Sirico said.

 It sends a message that somehow religion is marginal.
 The access to clergy to hospitals is another example of it.
 You have food service and you have people who clean those rooms, but you can’t have a clergyman stand by the bedside of a dying person and send them off into eternity?

 Such a mindset, he said, is rooted in secularism and scientism.
 It also legitimizes government intervention in church affairs: